viralemergence/virion/README.md

 We strongly encourage researchers to read both the _mBio_ publication and this README file before using these data.

 > [!CAUTION]
 > Several known taxonomic errors exist in the data.
-These are documented in the issues on this repository, and we encourage users to add new issues as appropriate.
+> These are documented in the issues on this repository, and we encourage users to add new issues as appropriate.
-> Major changes to viral taxonomy, such as the switch to binomial nomenclature, may not be currently reflected.
+> Major changes to viral taxonomy, such as the switch to binomial nomenclature as described by ICTV and [adopted by NCBI](https://ncbiinsights.ncbi.nlm.nih.gov/2025/04/25/ncbi-taxonomy-updates-virus-classification-april-2025/), may not be reflected in all instances.
 > Finally, users should be cautious about interpretation of the data, and consult the manuscript for guidance about how to handle some of VIRION's unique features, such as a mix of evidentiary standards.

 ## How to get VIRION